Järve Centre

 Järve Centre (Järve keskus) is a shopping centre in southern Tallinn, Estonia.
-Järve Centre is the biggest shopping centre selling furnishing goods in Estonia, with a gross leasable area of 43,000 square metres containing nearly 111 different shops (including 9 restaurants and cafés).
+Järve Centre is the biggest shopping centre selling furnishing goods in Estonia, with a gross leasable area of 43,000 square metres containing nearly 111 different shops (including 9 restaurants and cafésAmps,Chopsticks,Da Vinci,Kebaboom,MySushi,Pizzakiosk,Poke Bowl,Usin and Coffee In & Yo!).
 Despite the name of Järve, the centre is located in Nõmme district's Rahumäe subdistrict.
 The shopping centre has three floors.
-The biggest shops in the centre are Selver, Aatrium, Tööriistamarket, Sportland, and Diivaniparadiis.
+The biggest shops in the centre are Selver,Seiklusmaa, Sportland, and Diivaniparadiis.